 “DigiDuck”, an eBook on Online Safety produced by Childnet International.

-Family Online Safety Guide booklet produced by Symantec.
+Family Online Safety Guide produced by Family Lives.

 Useful Online Safety websites

 http://www.thinkuknow.co.uk – Age-appropriate information for children on the risks of the internet/new technology.
 There are really useful videos on this site to watch/discuss with your children.

 http://ceop.police.uk – The Child Exploitation & Online Protection Centre is a department of the National Crime Agency.
 This website provides parents/carers with a lot of background information to increase awareness.

 http://www.getsafeonline.org – For lots of advice, top tips, downloadable resources and the latest online news.

 Childnet — Online safety for young people – A fun online site with games and competitions as well as advice.